The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 ...Na5 hitting Bb3 only makes sense when you are ready to follow up with ...c5 and the knight has a home on c6 or c4.
 Premature ...Na5 leaves the knight stranded on the queenside.

-White: missing the Nb1-d2-f1-g3 maneuver
+White: missing the Nb1-d2-f1-g3 manoeuvre

 The slow knight reroute is the Ruy Lopez's signature positional idea.
 Skipping it and playing "normal developing moves" gives Black easy equality via ...Na5+...c5.

-Black: fearing the Marshall Attack as White
+White: fearing the Marshall Attack

 Study Plan for the Ruy Lopez